Anthropic to pay authors $1.5 billion to settle lawsuit over pirated books used to train AI chatbots

 If Anthropic had not settled, experts say losing the case after a scheduled December trial could have cost the San Francisco-based company even more money.

-“We were looking at a strong possibility of multiple billions of dollars, enough to potentially cripple or even put Anthropic out of business,” said William Long, a legal analyst for Wolters Kluwer.
+“We were looking at a strong possibility of multiple billions of dollars, enough to potentially cripple or even put Anthropic out of business,” said Thomas Long, a legal analyst for Wolters Kluwer.

 U.S. District Judge William Alsup of San Francisco has scheduled a Monday hearing to review the settlement terms.